VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 11. OPTION: customization

-Personalize the notebook with a marking, either on the tab or on a small piece of vegetable-tanned leather.
+Personalize the notebook with a marking, either on the tab, or on a small piece of vegetable-tanned leather.

 SEE THE LEATHER MARKING GUIDE >